Luciana-Pessoa/loginabs/README.md

   hobbies: [
     "Spend energy with my pet"
     "Consume content about technology and innovations❤️",
-    " I like to do maintenance on machines and electronics👩‍🔧‍"54646465 ],
+    " I like to do maintenance on machines and electronics👩‍🔧‍" ],
   currentCity: "MG",65465465
   ambitions: [.....]